 AUIS Faculty and Staff.
 All AUIS faculty and staff are required by law to be vaccinated against COVID-19.
 Part-time and temporary employees are included in this requirement.
 Employees are highly recommended to obtain booster shots six months after their last vaccination or booster shot.

 AUIS Students are also required by law to obtain their COVID-19 vaccination.
 Students should contact Student Services at student.services [at] auis.edu.krd for AUIS assistance should they have questions about scheduling an appointment for free vaccination, or to discuss next steps if they are unable to obtain at least the first shot before their arrival on campus.

-- Who can come, when, and where.
-The AUIS campus will be open to AUIS employees, students and approved visitors.
-Hours of operation will be limited and will be posted.
-At present, only the Front Gate may be used for entry and exit.
-The Bakrajo Gate is closed.
+Who can come, when, and where.
+The AUIS campus remains open to AUIS employees, students, and visitors.
+Normal hours of operation will be maintained and posted.

 - Taxis, and cars without University parking permits, are not allowed on campus.

 - The Pak City shuttle will continue to operate on a normal schedule to be posted by FMD.

 All courses will be taught, and all exams will be administered, by faculty in campus classrooms.
 Classes will be recorded to offer online instruction for students with excused absences.

 Other Areas and Activities